aridiosilva/DesignPrinciplesAndPatterns/README.md

 #  Lod Law of Demeter Principle

-### Introduction
+## Introduction

-This a simple, programming language independent rule (known in-house as the Law of DcmeterTM) which encodes the ideas of encapsulation and modularity in an easy to follow form for the object-oriented programmer.
-You tend to get the following related benefits when you follow the Law of Demeter while minimizing simultaneously code duplication, the number of method arguments and the number of methods per class:
+This a simple programming language rule, named as the Law of Demeter, which encodes the ideas of encapsulation and modularity in an easy to follow form for the object-oriented programming.
+Can be get the following benefits when we follow the Law of Demeter while minimizing simultaneously *code duplication*, the *number of method arguments* and the *number of methods per class*:

 - Easier software maintenance,
 - less coupling between your methods,